Huguitis/aoi.js-documentation/src/functions/Util/expandNumber.md

 ---
 title: $expandNumber
-description: $expandNumber will expand the given number.
+description: $expandNumber will expand any given number.
 id: expandNumber
 ---

-`$expandNumber` will expand the given number.
+`$expandNumber` will expand any given number.

 ## Usage